 William was born in Canterbury about 1805.
 From an early age, he was encouraged by his uncle to draw.
 The uncle was in the coach building business in Orange Street, in that city and he wanted to utilise his nephew’s prodigious talent to help his business.
 After serving an apprenticeship with his uncle, William, accompanied by his close friend, fellow artist, Thomas Sydney Cooper, set off to travel around Europe.

 To fund their tour they planned to sell their work but were not very successful William returned to England.
 Sydney Cooper, as he is better known, remained and eventually became a famous artist.
 As for William, he settled in Dover in 1828 and married Harriet, a young lady from Deal.
-They settled first in a tiny cottage in Woolcomber Street before moving to probably 69 Castle Street that had a door opening onto Stembrook.
+They settled first in a tiny cottage in Woolcomber Street before eventually moving to 14 Stembrook with a door for customers at 69 Castle Street.

 Hoping for commissions in drawing and painting picturesque landscapes of Dover, William eked out a living giving art lessons.
 Some of his work was exhibited at the Royal Academy and by the Royal Society of British Artists.
 One of his earliest pieces is held by Dover Museum and is pencil sketch of St Martin-le-Grand dated 1829.